German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 Some Examples of Post-War Kriegsloks in Europe

-A Kriegslok Locomotive in Bosnia
+A Kriegslok Locomotive in Bosnia and Herzegovina

 The associated photograph from 2018 is of a Class 52 locomotive hauling coal wagons at the Šikulje Coal Mine in Bosnia and Herzegovina.
 This locomotive has been renumbered to 33-064.